-Reports: Myanmar Security Forces Shoot Dead 8 Protesters
+Reports: Myanmar Security Forces Kill at Least 33 Protesters

 Ignoring that appeal, Myanmar’s security forces on Wednesday continued to attack peaceful protesters.

-Details of the crackdowns and casualties are difficult to independently confirm, especially those occurring outside the bigger cities.
-But the accounts of most assaults have been consistent in social media and from local news outlets, and usually have videos and photos supporting them.
-It is also likely that many attacks in remote areas go unreported.

-In Yangon, the country’s largest city, which has has seen some of the biggest protests, three people were killed, according to the Democratic Voice of Burma, an independent television and online news service.
-The deaths were also mentioned on Twitter, where some photos of bodies were posted.

-In addition, a widely circulated video taken from a security camera showed police in the city brutally beating members of an ambulance crew — apparently after they were arrested.
+In addition to the deaths, there have been reports of other violence.
+In Yangon, a widely circulated video taken from a security camera showed police in the city brutally beating members of an ambulance crew — apparently after they were arrested.
 Police can be seen kicking the three crew members and thrashing them with rifle butts.

 Security forces are believed to single out medical workers for arrest and mistreatment because members of the medical profession launched the country’s civil disobedience movement to resist the junta.

-In Mandalay, the country’s second-biggest city, two people were reportedly shot dead.
-Photos posted on social media showed a university student peacefully taking part in the protest, and later showed her apparently lifeless with a head wound.
-Accounts on social media said a man was also killed.

-Riot police in the city, backed by soldiers, broke up a rally and chased around 1,000 teachers and students from a street with tear gas as gun shots could be heard.
+In Mandalay, riot police, backed by soldiers, broke up a rally and chased around 1,000 teachers and students from a street with tear gas as gun shots could be heard.

-Video from The Associated Press showed a squad of police firing slingshots in the apparent direction of demonstrators as they dispersed.
+Video from the AP showed a squad of police firing slingshots in the apparent direction of demonstrators as they dispersed.

-In the central city of Monywa, which has turned out huge crowds, three people were shot Wednesday, including one in the head, the Democratic Voice of Burma reported.
-Reports on social media said two died.

-In Myingyan, in the same central region, multiple social media posts reported the shooting death of a 14-year-old boy.
-Photos that posters said were of his body showed his head and chest soaked with blood as he was carried by fellow protesters.